 This section describes the most common distributed deployment.
 In high load systems, it may also be necessary to distribute the API processing (findface-sf-api and findface-video-manager) across several additional servers.
-In this case, refer to Fully Customized Installation.
+This procedure requires a high level of expertise and some extra coding.
+Please do not hesitate to contact our experts for help (support@ntechlab.com).

-To deploy FindFace Multi in a cluster environment, follow the steps below:
+To deploy FindFace Multi in a multi-host environment, follow the steps below:

 - Deploy Principal Server

 - Deploy Video Processing Servers

 - Deploy Extraction Servers

 - Distribute Load across Extraction Servers

 - Deploy Additional Database Servers

-- · Configure Network
+- Configure Network